ydzhang92/GPTSummary/README.md

 3. Load Unpacked version of Repo
 4. Add GPT API Key from https://platform.openai.com/account/api-keys
 5. Highlight text and use Command+U to obtain Summary.
 If no text highlighted, it will attempt to summarize the contents of the page.
-6. If User is currently on a Slack Thread, it will summarize the contents of the Slack Thread
+6. If User is currently on a Slack Thread, it will summarize the contents of the Slack Thread and provide a list of action items for the User to follow.